Potentiality for Love

 #3 – Vertical single channel projection (4K/HD; 2 min 35 sec loop; projection size approx 400 x 225 cm)

-POTENTIALITY FOR LOVE is a hybrid piece that combines sculpture with moving image. - It deals with the potential for empathy and love towards other living beings.
-It turns attention to those human emotions that could serve as a foundation for dismantling the hierarchical structures between living things, thereby engendering a turn towards non-humans and the recognition of others.
-The work reflects the origins of these emotions, how we define them and how we conceive of their function as part of a larger continuum of living beings.
+POTENTIALITY FOR LOVE is an installation about our capacity to feel empathy and love towards other living beings.
+It draws attention to those human emotions that could form a basis for dismantling the hierarchies between living things and bringing about a shift towards the recognition of non-human species.
+It explores the origins of these emotions, how we perceive them, and how we conceive their function as part of the broader continuum of planetary life.
+The installation consists of three parts, presented in the same space in dialogue with one another.

-MEMORY OF MOTHER LED SCULPTURE
+LED SCULPTURE

-#1 – Angular video sculpture of
+#1 – Angular video sculpture of twenty-two DIP LED modules

-RESEARCH TABLES ONE AND TWO
+RESEARCH TABLES

 #2 – Two research tables with attached ‘monitor mirrors’